canalplus/rx-player/doc/architecture/files.md

 That's where:
   - the api is defined
-  - the buffer is managed
   - the MSE and EME APIs are called and managed
-  - the segments are downloaded
+  - the segments are downloaded and pushed to then be decoded by the browser
   - adaptive bitrate strategies are set

 This directory contains other subdirectories which are listed in the next